lukso-network/docs/docs/learn/standard-detection.md

 import { SupportedStandards } from '@lukso/lsp-smart-contracts';
 import Web3 from 'web3';

-// Connect to the LUKSO network const web3 = new Web3('https://rpc.testnet.lukso.network');
+// Connect to the LUKSO Testnet const web3 = new Web3('https://rpc.testnet.lukso.network');

 // Create an instance of the Universal Profile